serverless/enterprise/README.md

 ![Serverless Framework Enterprise Documentation](https://s3.amazonaws.com/assets.github.serverless/readme-serverless-enterprise-documentation-3.png)

-While the Serverless Framework is an open-source CLI that makes it easy for individual developers to build and deploy serverless applications, the [Serverless Framework Enterprise](https://dashboard.serverless.com/) is a commercial SaaS solution that augments the Serverless Framework CLI with everything you need to operationalize serverless development across your teams and organization in an easy and open way.
+The [Serverless Framework Enterprise](https://dashboard.serverless.com/) console is a SaaS solution that augments the Serverless Framework CLI with everything you need to operate and run your servlerss applications.
+It provides out-of-the-box monitoring, alerts, secrets, policy enforcement and more.

+The Serverless Framework Enterpirse free tier is designed to give individual developers everything they need to develop and troubleshoot serverless applications more efficiently.
+The free tier provides full access to the Serverless Framework Enterprise console, but is limited to 1,000 function invocations per month.
+If you are interested in expanding your usage of the Serverless Framwork Enterprise beyond the free tier [contact us]([Serverless Framework Enterprise](https://dashboard.serverless.com/) for details re available plans and pricing.

 This repository contains technical documentation to help you get started with the Serverless Framework Enterprise.